ELIFE-ASU/pyphi-spectrum/README.md

 ### Installation

-To install, download or clone this repository
+To install, download or clone this repository.

 ### Usage